hontiverome/thesis_system/README.md

 A modern web application built with Laravel, Vue.js, and Vite, featuring a responsive design with theme support.

-## Features

-- Responsive layout with collapsible sidebar
-- Theme management system
-- Modern UI components
-- Built with Laravel 10 and Vue 3
-- Vite for asset bundling

-## Prerequisites

-- PHP 8.1 or higher
-- Composer
-- Node.js 16+ and npm 9+
-- MySQL 5.7+ or MariaDB 10.3+

 ## Installation

 1. **Clone the repository**